ninaboord/cold-email-automator/README.md

 - **Email Sending**: Ensure you are logged into Apple Mail with your sending account before running the script.
 - **No Code Changes Needed**: Modify only the configuration and prompt files; the script runs as-is.

+> **Note:** There may be variability with email accuracy, especially if you are utilizing aspects like gender or company mission in your emails that are not explicit on LinkedIn.
+The quality of your prompts will greatly reduce errors (so pay attention to the prompt examples) but it is reccomended to **always** skim your email before hitting send.

 Enjoy automating your cold emails!